sendhq/sendblog/src/pages/blog/2020-09-17-how-digital-freight-forwarding-can-fastrack-the-recovery-of-your-supply-chain-from-covid-19.md

 ### Instant Price Quotation

 It can take up to 100 hours to finally get a price quote for your cargo traditional freight forwarders (how about during this time).
 Digital freight forwarding has an instant freight quote engine to provide pricing within seconds instead of days and hours, giving customers 100% transparency and can instantly book a shipment on their website.
-And on our website for instance, freight booking is now similar to booking a hotel or a flight.
-Try it now
+And on our website for instance, freight booking is now similar to booking a hotel or a flight. **[](https://bit.ly/sendRFQ)[Get an instant quote now](https://bit.ly/sendRFQ)**

 ### Seamless documentation handling